 *= if possible, switch to a lighter head (or heads).
 Weight can be ground off with a belt sander... but once it's gone, it's gone.
 Grinding from the wrong spot can hurt the club's playability, as well!

 **= mid- and oversize grips will weigh more.
 This can "trick" the scale into thinking you have a lighter swing weight.
 If you have to have larger grips, make sure the club's other specs are to your liking; you'll have to "live with" the lighter scale reading.

-If, in our example, you found an extreme amount of change created the best results, it's usually best to swap out some components as opposed to adding a boatload of tape.
+If, in our example, you found an extreme amount of head weight change created the best results, it's usually best to swap out some components as opposed to adding a boatload of tape.
 Using the table above, you can decide how to go about adding or removing swing weight in a cleaner fashion.

 What's Your Ideal Swingweight?